1968 World Series: Game 5

 With the World Series on the line, the Tigers used their winner of Game 2, Mickey Lolich, as their starting pitcher.
 Lolich's first inning in this game was not too promising, as he allowed an RBI single by Curt Flood and a two-run home run to Orlando Cepeda.
 However, Lolich soon settled down, striking out eight Cardinal batters and allowing no more runs.

 Tigers' first baseman Norm Cash began the team comeback with a sacrifice fly in the fourth inning, plating Mickey Stanley who had tripled.
 This was followed by a Willie Horton triple and Jim Northrup's RBI single, making it a 3–2 game.
 In the fifth inning, the Cardinals had a chance to go up by two runs after Lou Brock hit a one-out double.
 Cardinal second baseman Julián Javier followed with a base hit to left.
 Outfielder Willie Horton fielded the ball off the ground and then fired the ball towards home plate.
-Instead of sliding into home plate, Brock tried to bowl over Tiger catcher Bill Freehan.
+The throw was not cut off by Don Wert, and instead of sliding into home plate, Brock tried to bowl over Tiger catcher Bill Freehan.
 However, Freehan caught and held onto the ball while blocking the corner of the plate with his foot, and Brock was called out.
 This was the last time that the Cardinals threatened to score in the game.

 The Cardinals' starting pitcher Nelson Briles was taken out of the game in the seventh inning with one runner on base, and was replaced by reliever Joe Hoerner.
 After Hoerner loaded the bases, the Tigers began a game-winning rally, with Al Kaline hitting a two-run single to give his team a 4–3 lead.
 Norm Cash then knocked in an insurance run with a single.

-Jose Feliciano's unconventional pre-game singing of "The Star-Spangled Banner" aroused considerable controversy, with the Tigers and NBC receiving thousands of angry letters and telephone calls about the performance.
-Lolich also blamed Feliciano's unusually long rendition for causing him to get cold after his warm-ups and thus give up three early runs.
+José Feliciano's unconventional pregame version of "The Star-Spangled Banner" aroused considerable controversy, with the Tigers and NBC getting thousands of angry letters and telephone calls about the performance.
+Lolich later blamed Feliciano's unusually long rendition for causing him to get cold after his warm-ups and thus give up three early runs.